JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 A PYTHONPATH variable must be created that points to the \models, \models\research, and \models\research\slim directories.
 Do this by issuing the following commands. (from any directory)
 <pre><code>set PYTHONPATH=C:\tensorflow1\models;C:\tensorflow1\models\research;C:\tensorflow1\models\research\slim</code></pre>
-*Note : Every time Anaconda prompt is exited, the PYTHONPATH variable is reset and needs to be set up again.
-You can use "echo %PYTHONPATH% to see if it has been set or not.*
+*Note : Every time Anaconda prompt is exited, the PYTHONPATH variable might be reset and needs to be set up again.
+You can use "echo %PYTHONPATH% to see if it has been set or not.
+Or if you see "ImportError: No module named 'nets'" error, then you have to reset your PYTHONPATH.*

 #### 2f.
 Compile Protobufs and run setup.py